Dear reader of ADxS.org, please excuse the disruption.

 • after 2 weeks

-• increased in the PFC (which could be beneficial in ADHD with regard to organizational problems)
+• increased in the PFC (which could be beneficial in ADHD in terms of organizational problems)

 • in the striatum is reduced (which would be detrimental to drive and motivation in ADHD)